ZelvStudio/vowel-discrimination-task/README.md

 cd vowel-discrimination-task
 ```

-#### Set up virtualenv
+#### Set up virtualenv (optional)

 We use virtualenv to create an environment with controlled python package versions.
-This is optional.

 ```